 9.3C.1 Introduction

 A measurement is defined as an SSB based inter-frequency measurement provided it is not defined as an intra-frequency measurement according to clause 9.2.
+The requirements apply provided the valid parameters of ephemeris information, epoch time of the ephemeris, common TA, validity timer information, downlink polarization information for target NR SAN cell are send to UE.

 A measurement is defined as an inter-frequency SSB based measurements without measurement gaps for UE capable of interFrequencyMeas-NoGap provided